dinalamdany/slang/manual.md

 Colons are used specificially for property lists when declaring an object.

 ### Escape Sequences
-A backslash followed by a sequence or character is used to represent certain characters within strings.
+A backslash followed by a character is used to represent certain characters within strings.

 | Sequence | Character|
 | -------- |:--------:|